 Zeck is reimagining board decks, board prep, and board governance.
 Zeck isn’t another long and boring, universally loathed deck.
 Zeck is the first ever secure board site.

 But, the monumental game changer is that Zeck is driving engagement between the leadership team and the board that just doesn’t exist today, ultimately driving better decision-making.

 In addition to board meetings, companies are using Zeck for investor updates, all hands meetings, quarterly business reviews, etc.

 Quick question…if you start spelling every number starting at zero and go to infinity…what’s the first number that includes the letter A?
 The answer is way below.

 Zeck is co-founded by Edward Norton, an award-winning actor, filmmaker, and entrepreneur, and by Robert and Jeffrey Wolfe, the founders of Moosejaw and CrowdRise.
-James Zubok, an incredibly experienced software company operator and private equity investor, is a founding partner and board chair.
+James Zubok, an incredibly experienced software company operator and private equity investor, is a founding partner.

 Having said all that, it’s not about us, it’s about you.
 And, you should know that we’ll be relentless about helping you.
 We understand the importance of taking a complex idea and making it simple, getting you an awesome product, and having maniacal, amazing service.

 Edward, Jeffrey and Robert at the NYC Marathon.
 Except that’s not actually Jeffrey.